Tennessee: 2nd condemned man in weeks chooses electric chair

-Prisoners whose crimes occurred before 1999 have the option to choose electrocution.
-Zagorski made that choice in October, stating that he thought dying in the electric chair would be quicker and less painful than a chemical injection.
-He was only the second inmate put to death in the electric chair in Tennessee since 1960.

-A handwritten note signed by Miller and included with Monday's court filing reads, "I waive lethal injection and wish to be electrocution."
-The note was dated Nov.
+A handwritten note signed by Miller and filed by his lawyers on Monday reads, “I waive lethal injection and wish to be electrocution (sic).”
+The note is dated Nov.
 23, but it was unclear if his attorney was immediately aware of it.

-In court filings the next day, attorney Stephen Kissinger asked a federal judge to order the state to turn over documents related to lethal injection and electrocution so that Miller could make an informed decision about which method to choose.
-A message to Kissinger on Monday afternoon was not immediately returned.

-Kissinger has argued in court that electrocution is unconstitutional and Tennessee's lethal injection method is worse, but courts have declined to take up the case because the claims largely duplicate an earlier case in which Miller also was a plaintiff.
+The note from Miller was written at the top of a formal memo from warden Tony Mays at Riverbend Maximum Security Prison that informed Miller that he would be executed by lethal injection unless he chose electrocution, WKRN reported.

+With his request, Miller became the second death row inmate in Tennessee to seek electrocution.
+The first was Edmund Zagorski, who was put to death in the state’s electric chair on Nov.
+1.

 In that case, the Tennessee Supreme Court rejected claims that the midazolam-based lethal injection method is torture after the prisoners failed to show a more humane method was readily available.